sign-in-canada/sign-in-canada.github.io/architecture/flows.md

 ## Outbound Data Flows

 An outbound data flow is an HTTP request/response initiated by one of the Sign in Canada application components and serviced by an Extenal System.

-All outbound data flows are intermediated as follows:

-1) The Sign In Canada Application (Inbound Authentication Framework, OpenId Provider or SAML Identity Provider) sends an HTTP request to the HTTP Forward Proxy in the PAZ
-2) the HTTP Forward Proxy proxies the request to the External System in the Public Zone
-3) The External System returns an HTTP response to the HTTP Forward Proxy
-4) The HTTP Forward Proxy returns the response to the Sign In Canada application component

-All HTTP traffic between the HTTP Forward Proxy and the External System is encrypted using TLS.

 |Data Element|Source(s)|Destination(s)|HTTP Message|
 |------------|---------|--------------|------------|